okta/okta-auth-js/README.md

 > :warning: The developer docs may be written for an earlier version of this library.
 See [Migrating from previous versions](#migrating-from-previous-versions).

 You can also browse the full [API reference documentation](#api-reference).

+> :hourglass: Async methods return a promise which will resolve on success.
+The promise may reject if an error occurs.

 ### Usage with Typescript